feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

     sel.fit(X_train, X_test)

-With :code:`fit()` the transformer:
+With :code:`fit()`, the transformer:

- - calculate the WoE for each variable
+ - calculates the WoE for each variable
- - calculate the the IV for each variable
+ - calculates the the IV for each variable
- - identify the variables that have an IV score below the passed threshold
+ - identifies the variables that have an IV score below the passed threshold

-In the attribute :code:`variables_` we find the variables that were evaluated:
+In the attribute :code:`variables_`, we find the variables that were evaluated:

 .. code:: python

     ['A1', 'A6', 'A7', 'A9', 'A10', 'A12', 'A13']

-In the attribute :code:`features_to_drop_` we find the variables that were not selected:
+In the attribute :code:`features_to_drop_`, we find the variables that were not selected:

 .. code:: python